wikit-ai/chunknorris/docs/pages/installation.md

 # ⬇️ Installation

 You can simply install chunknorris in your python environment by using pip.
-You may as well want to install from source in order to get the latest developpments.
+You may as well want to install from source in order to get the latest developments.

 === "Pip"